Des-cloud/summer23-homework/homework/1--Type-Theory/1-2--Inductive-Types.lagda.md

 false or y = y
 ```

+With underscores in names, you can put the arguments around the _

 Here is the definition of logical implication.
 There is a strange
 feature of this definition which has a fancy Latin name: "ex falso
 quodlibet" --- false implies anything.
 Over the course of this and the